Grades, levels of performance, and grade points awarded for graduate credit at UT Tyler are as follows:

 A student may exercise the Graduate Restart option only once in their graduate career at the University, regardless of the number of times the student enters/attends a graduate degree program at UT Tyler.

 To be considered for Graduate Restart, students must meet with the advisor of the graduate program in which they seek their degree and provide a compelling justification for reinstatement.
-The advisor will submit a Graduate Restart Request Petition available at uttyler.edu/graduate/forms/.
+The advisor will submit a Graduate Restart Request Petition available at https://uttyler.edu/academics/colleges-schools/graduate/forms/.
 Students should explain how circumstances that previously impeded one's success in graduate school have been addressed and how their likelihood for success has improved.

 Students must submit all materials required for full admission to the program (GRE scores, recommendation letters, statement of purpose, etc.) To participate in Graduate Restart a student must meet all the requirements for Full Graduate Admission.
 No provisional or conditional admission is allowed.